NoeSamaille/unet-lung-segmentation/README.md

 +-- README.md		: This documentation file
 +-- train.py		: Train script to train a new lung segmentation model
 ```

+### Data

+The data used is the __TCIA LIDC-IDRI__ dataset Standardized representation ([download here](https://wiki.cancerimagingarchive.net/display/DOI/Standardized+representation+of+the+TCIA+LIDC-IDRI+annotations+using+DICOM)), combined with matching lung masks from __LUNA16__ (not all CT-scans have their lung masks in LUNA16 so we need the list of segmented ones).

+3 parameters have to be fulfilled to use available data:
++ `labelled-list`: path to the `pickle` file containing the list of CT-scans from the TCIA LIDC-IDRI dataset for which we have access to the lung segmentation masks through the LUNA16 dataset.
++ `scans`: path to the TCIA LIDC-IDRI dataset.
++ `masks`: path to the LUNA16 dataset containing lung masks.

+You can manipulate data trough the `data/dataset.py` (class describing our lung segmentation dataset) and `data/utils.py` (tools for manipulating medical files) files.

 ### Run predictions